 - You can run the entire distance of 21.1 km several times during training periods

 - Problems with hitting the wall or running out of energy are not something you need to worry about on a half-marathon, because the body is able to store enough energy for the entire distance and you can run it at a higher speed

 - The tapering period is much shorter up to the half-marathon race

 - The recovery time after a half-marathon is also much shorter and easier to get through

-2. Training to a Half Marathon – is About Variety
+Training For a Half Marathon – is About Variety

 The reason is that the body will adapt to a load and if the load is the same every time you run it will not do more!
 You will only increase the improvement of shape if you expose your body to greater loads than it can handle already.
 But it’s something that needs to be done with care as it’s of no purpose giving the body more and more loads at once.

 You need to gradually increase the loads and challenge your body to ensure success without injury, illness, or burnout.
 A rule of thumb is that you must increase your training volume by 5 – 10% per week to experience safe and effective progress.

 The adjustments your body makes as a result of your training depend on the type of training you are doing.
 Because the body, only recruits the muscle groups that are challenged and used in specific training.
 This means that in order to get better at a certain type of activity you need to train that particular activity.